ivanlukomskiy/chrono-capture/readme.md

 Hang the phone somewhere and click "start".

 Now it will take pictures and send the image to the telegram channel!

+Don't turn off the screen of smartphone, otherwise it won't have access to camera.
+The app will prevent it from turning off by timeout.